 2.2.2.1.
-You must comply with the emission limitations in Table 2a to this subpart and the operating limitations in Table 2b to this subpart which apply to you.
+You must comply with the requirements in Table 2a and 2b to this subpart which apply.

-Table 2a to Subpart ZZZZ of Part 63-Emission Limitations for New and Reconstructed 4SLB Stationary RICE ≥250 HP Located at a Major Source of HAP Emissions For each You must meet the following emission limitation, except during periods of startup During periods of startup you must 2.
+Table 2a to S Table 2a to Subpart ZZZZ of Part 63-Emission Limitations for New and Reconstructed 4SLB Stationary RICE ≥250 HP Located at a Major Source of HAP Emissions For each You must meet the following emission limitation, except during periods of startup During periods of startup you must 2.
 4SLB stationary RICE a.
-Reduce CO emissions by 93 percent or more; or Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
+Reduce CO emissions by 93 percent or more 2 Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
 1